 However, it remains the case that the inability of men to ‘pull their weight’ in relationships means that high rates of relationship breakdowns will continue to be the norm which will lead to more complex familial relationships as women end one relationship and attempt to rebuild the next with a new (typically male) partner.

-What Feminists thus need to do is to focus on policies which will encourage greater equality within relationships and to help women cope with the practicalities of daily life.
 One set of policies which Somerville thinks particularly important are those aimed at helping working parents.
 The working hours and culture associated with many jobs are incompatible with family life.
 Many jobs are based on the idea of a male breadwinner who relies on a non-working wife to take care of the children.

 Evaluation of the Liberal Feminist Perspective on the Family